DerekQXu/16x16_MicroMouse_Simulator/README.md

 ## Editing other parts of maze

-To edit the maze, please edit the maze.txt file (Currently in Progress):
+To edit the maze, please edit the maze.txt file:
 The file is a 16 by 16 sequence of codes denoted by the following:
 ```C
 U	- there is an upper wall*